Optimising Rolling Stock Planning including Maintenance with Constraint Programming and Quantum Annealing: Rolling Stock Planning with Maintenance

-The rolling stock problem including maintenance is characterised by the following constraints: \begin{itemize} \item each train performing a trip must be available in time at the departure station of the trip. \item all maintenance intervals -- either periodic or non-periodic -- of the trains must be respected, for regular as well as empty travels. \end{itemize}

-The objective of the rolling stock problem including maintenance is to allocate as much as possible trips to trains and to reduces the number of empty driven kms such that the specified conditions are satisfied.
+{\bf Constraints and Objectives: } the rolling stock problem including maintenance is characterised by the following constraints: \begin{itemize} \item each train performing a trip must be available in time at the departure station of the trip. \item all maintenance intervals -- either periodic or non-periodic -- of the trains must be respected, for regular trips as well as for empty trips. \end{itemize} The objective of the rolling stock problem including maintenance and idle times is to allocate as much as possible trips to trains, to reduce the number of empty driven kilometres such that the specified constraints are satisfied.